sigmotoa/sunflower/README.md

 # Android Sunflower with Compose edited by @sigmotoa for the GINOSKO crew

-A gardening app illustrating Android development best practices with migrating a View-based app to Jetpack Compose.
+A gardening app illustrating Android development best practices with migrating a View-based app to Jetpack Compose and eddited by sigmotoa.

 **To learn about how Sunflower was migrated to Compose, see the [migration journey](docs/MigrationJourney.md) document.**